Hamilton–Mohun duel

-The Hamilton–Mohun Duel occurred on 15 November 1712 in Hyde Park, then on the outskirts of London.
+The Hamilton–Mohun duel occurred on 15 November 1712 in Hyde Park, which at that time was on the outskirts of London.
 The principal participants were James Hamilton, 4th Duke of Hamilton, and Charles Mohun, 4th Baron Mohun.
 Both men died from wounds received.

 Background

 The Duke of Hamilton, a leading Scottish Tory politician, had recently been appointed as Ambassador to France.

-Lord Mohun, painted by Godfrey Kneller in 1707, was a committed Whig.
+Lord Mohun, painted by Sir Godfrey Kneller in 1707, was a committed Whig.

 Although ostensibly fought over a disputed inheritance, the duel had strong political overtones.
 Mohun was a prominent Whig while Hamilton had close links to the Tory government of Robert Harley.
-Hamilton had recently been appointed as British Ambassador to Paris where he was expected to negotiate the peace agreement that would end the War of the Spanish Succession.
-Mohun's political patron the Duke of Marlborough had recently been dismissed from his command, and was strongly opposed to the peace plan.
+Hamilton had recently been appointed British Ambassador to Paris, where he was expected to negotiate the peace agreement that would end the War of the Spanish Succession.
+Mohun's political patron, the Duke of Marlborough, had recently been dismissed from his command, and was strongly opposed to the peace plan.
 This may have motivated Mohun to issue his challenge.

 Mohun had developed a reputation as a violent and frequent duellist, having been involved in several fatal encounters.
 His father, the 3rd Baron Mohun, had himself been killed in a duel.

-Duel
+The duel

 Hamilton accepted Mohun's challenge to fight with swords.
 Hamilton selected his relation Colonel John Hamilton as his second, while Mohun employed his friend and political ally, Irish officer George Macartney.
 As was often customary at the time, seconds actively engaged in the combat.

 The group assembled in Hyde Park very early in the morning.
 Once the duel began, Hamilton and Mohun went at each other "like wild beasts, not fencing or parrying".
-In these fierce exchanges both Mohun and Hamilton were wounded.
+Both men were wounded in these fierce exchanges.
 Mohun was run through the chest, a fatal wound, while Hamilton was cut on the arm.
 Exactly what happened next remained contentious.
-Colonel Hamilton claimed that, with the duel over, he went to the assistance of the Duke who had dropped his sword.
-Macartney stepped forward and delivered a fatal blow to him.
-The Duke soon died of his wounds.
+Colonel Hamilton claimed that, with the duel over, he went to the assistance of the Duke who had dropped his sword; but Macartney stepped forward and delivered a fatal blow to him.
+In any event, the Duke soon died of his wounds.